Africa's CFA franc — colonial relic or stabilizing force?

 "I am a supporter of a regional currency and in 2020 we will have a single currency in the ECOWAS countries, whether they speak English, Portuguese or French, and CFA franc will become outdated," he said according to the Ivory Coast news site, L'Inter.

-But his Ivory Coast counterpart Alassane Ouattara is a defender of the CFA franc and support any proposal that might do away with it.
+But his Ivorian counterpart Ouattara is a defender of the CFA franc and support any proposal that might do away with it.

 The CFA franc and possible alternatives are highly politicized and highly symbolic, says Karner.